Genivia/ugrep/README.md

                   https://github.com/Genivia/ugrep

            Note that `.' matches any non-newline character.
-Matching  a  newline character  is  not possible in line-buffered mode.
-Pattern matches may span multiple lines in block-buffered mode, which is enabled by one  of the options -c, -o, or -q (unless combined with option -v).
+Matching  a  newline character  `\n'  is  not possible unless one of the options -c, -L, -l, -N, -o, or -q is used (in any combination, but not combined with option -v) to allow a pattern match to span multiple lines.

            If  no  file arguments are specified, or if `-' is specified, the stan- dard input is used.